-The target group consists of the most capable younger researchers, who can develop their potential as excellent research leaders through the management of a research project.
+The target group consists of the most capable researchers in the beginning of their research career, who can develop their potential as excellent research leaders through the management of a research project.
 As an applicant, you must be employed as an assistant professor/associate professor, researcher/senior researcher or fellow at a Danish research institution, which is covered by a job structure at the (Danish) Ministry of Higher Education and Science, the (Danish) Ministry of Culture, the Danish Ministry of Defence or the Danish Ministry of Climate, Energy and Utilities.
-If you have entered into an employment agreement within one of the job categories mentioned above, but have not yet started the appointment, you must attach the letter of appointment in your application.
+If you have entered into an employment agreement within one of the job categories mentioned above, but have not yet started in the position, you must attach the letter of appointment in your application.

-If, at the time of application, you are employed at a research institution, which is not covered by the job structures at one of these ministries, you can hold employment in a different job category that must involve research and the opportunity for career progression.
+If, at the time of application, you are employed at a research institution, which is not covered by the job structures at one of these ministries, e.g. as a clinical doctor, you may still fulfil the application criteria, if the designation of occupation involves research and the opportunity for career progression.
 You will need to account for the ways in which your position fulfils these criteria.
-DFF will make a concrete assessment of employments at research institutions that are not covered by the job structures mentioned above.
+DFF will make a specific assessment of employments at research institutions that are not covered by the job structures mentioned above.